Schmelzberry/NationalParkApi/README.md

 ### 🐛 Known Bugs

 * Need to add data annotations so users cannot enter more than two letters for a date code, four numbers for a year, etc.
+* Need to allow for more specific queries from users using various model properties

 ### 🔨 Built With
 * [Visual Studio Code](https://code.visualstudio.com/)